js1016/EzCopy/README.md

 ## Appendix: How to obtain the SAS token from Azure Portal?

-1. For [Azure Blob Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction) and [Azure Files](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction), you can go to the **Shared access signature** page of your stroage account and follow the tips below to obtain an SAS token.
+1. For [Azure Blob Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction) and [Azure Files](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction), you can go to the **Shared access signature** page of your storage account and follow the tips below to obtain an SAS token.

    * Allowed services: choose **Blob** for Blob Storage, choose **File** for File Shares
    * Allowed resource types: **Object** must be selected